OADA/oada-docs/rest-specs/REST-Discovery-Endpoints.md

 ```
 ## `/.well-known/oada-client-discovery`

-Used to discovery the client discovery endpoint within a client discovery
+Used to discover the client discovery endpoint within a client discovery
 provider's domain.
 It is used by providers when trying to lookup a client
 registration.